StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 ## Synchronous execution

 {% hint style="info" %}
-Synchronous functions will be deprecated in a future release of StackState.
-It is advised to choose the [default asynchronous execution](event-handler-functions.md#asynchronous-execution-default) type when writing a new event handler function.
+Synchronous functions will be deprecated in a future release of StackState. it's advised to choose the [default asynchronous execution](event-handler-functions.md#asynchronous-execution-default) type when writing a new event handler function.
 {% endhint %}

 When execution is set to **Synchronous**, the event handler function will run as a synchronous function.